#Introduction

 The core message of LLMs Unplugged is that a language model is a system that predicts what word comes next.
 Given some text, it answers the question: “What’s a likely next word?”

-Modern LLMs like ChatGPT or Claude contain billions of parameters and run on specialised hardware.
+Modern LLMs like Claude or ChatGPT contain billions of Parameters The numbers stored in the model that encode learned patterns.
+Each tally mark in your grid is a parameter.
+Modern models have billions of parameters.
+View in glossary and run on specialised hardware.
 But the core mechanism is surprisingly simple.
 By building a tiny language model by hand—with pen, paper, and dice—you’ll understand the same fundamental process that powers these systems.

 Each LLMs Unplugged lesson covers a single concept.
 There are some lessons which are “prerequisites” for others; see the Lessons page for an overview of how the lessons are organised.